kew-myco/its_glue/README.md

 ## Citing / Crediting

-I haven't really figured this bit out yet, but if you use this pipeline or data produced using it, please credit me in some way - I suppose either through authorship (if appropriate) or citing (for now) this page.
+I haven't really figured this bit out yet, but if you use this pipeline, or data produced from this pipeline, please credit me in some way - I suppose either through authorship (if appropriate) or citing (for now) this page.